xaviguasch/codewars-katas-collection/01-fundamentals--8-kyu/notes.md

 n167 - **Barking mad** Check alternative solution using classes, syntactic sugar.

 n171 - **Count words** WASN'T ABLE TO SOLVE IT AT FIRST TRY!!!!
-Failed at the edge cases, check solutions.
+Failed at the edge cases, check solutions. n178 - **Take an Arrow to the knee, Functionally** Check out clever alternative solution

-n178 - **Take an Arrow to the knee, Functionally** Check out clever alternative solution
+n180 - **Get number from string** My initial solution didn't pass the tests even though seems fine, check alternative one with Regex (only one that passed).